ijlee2/embroider-css-modules/docs/written-guides/set-up-css-modules-v2-addons.md

 })
 ```

-This setup prepends the hash with the package name (e.g. `your-v2-addon`), so that you can identify a style's source when you run the consuming app.
-A hash collision in the consuming app becomes unlikely, too.
+The setup prepends the hash with the package name (e.g. `your-v2-addon`).
+This way, you can identify a style's source in the consuming app.
+Hash collisions in the consuming app become unlikely, too.

 ```js
 // Styles for src/components/navigation-menu